 For organizations operating in oil and gas, chemical production, mining, pharmaceuticals, energy, utilities, and similar industries, this is not a new frustration.
-Hazardous areas have long been difficult to monitor with standard connected hardware.
+RTLS hazardous area coverage has long been difficult to achieve with standard connected hardware.
 Teams working in these zones have often had to manage critical workflows with less real-time awareness than other parts of their operations.

 That is the visibility gap the Litum ATEX Family is designed to close.